evgenyb/iac-workshops/dns-and-ssl-management-on-azure-with-ado/labs/lab-02/readme.md

 You can use `Azure DNS` to host your DNS domain and manage your DNS records.
 By hosting your domains in Azure, you can manage your DNS records as code.

-Suppose you buy the domain `iac-lab-wip.com` from a domain name registrar (in my case, I purchased it from GoDaddy.com).
-You then create an Azure DNS Zone with the same name `iac-lab-wip.com`.
-Since you're the owner of the domain, you can configure the name server (NS) records for your domain.
+Suppose you buy the domain `iac-lab-wip.com` from a domain name registrar (in my case, I purchased it from [GoDaddy](GoDaddy.com)).
+You then create an Azure DNS Zone with the same name `iac-lab-wip.com` and since you're the owner of the domain, you can configure the name server (NS) records for your domain.
 Users around the world are then directed to your domain in your Azure DNS zone when they try to resolve DNS records in `iac-lab-wip.com`.

 In this lab you will: